nangyial/custom-widgets/README.md

 # custom-widgets
-custom design sections for any theme
+the custom widgets extension provides a different design section.